solenebernard/solenebernard.github.io/content/blog/blog2/index.md

 Even if any color is only an interpretation of the brain and we could argue that no color *exist*, we could keep this terminology to describe colors that are produced after a monochromatic stimulation.
 Following this definition, *existing* colors are the one in $\mathcal{R}_{mono}$, and the other existing colors are stricly inside the convex hull.

 ## Normalization of the color space

+## Reproducing the sensation of color via RGB leds